 4. Be Okay with It

-Domination and submission fantasies are extremely common (hello, Judith Krantz novels?).
+Domination and submission fantasies are extremely common (hello, Fifty Shades novels?).
 And they aren’t automatically indicative of past abuse or some issue that needs to be worked out.
 Remember, what you two are doing isn’t actually rape: you are in control of the situation and the person in the submissive role is being dominated by someone they want to be ravished by, by someone they’ve given consent to.
 We’ve said it before, we’ll say it again: Just because you like to be tied up, spanked, and called “bitch,” doesn’t mean you’re a bad feminist.
 This type of fantasy can just be a fun/creative/intense way to add spice to a sexual relationship, especially long-term ones.

 5. Have a Plan